 Each person has a Ba, which is a set of characteristics unique to that person, this aspect of the person remained in the body after death.
 Egyptian burial rituals where intended to release the Ba so it would roam freely to join the Ka, and live on as the Akh.
 Egyptians believed the Ba would return to the body each night to receive new life before emerging in the morning as the Akh.

 Egyptians believed in a paradise afterlife that would be granted after avoiding the dangers of the spirit world (Duat), and undergoing a final judgment by the gods called the weighting of the heart. the actions of the person while alive would be judged worth or not.
 If they where worthy, their Ka and Ba would be united as Akh and the dead would be allowed to live in the paradise underworld of Osiris.
 The Akh could also, after its judgment, travel in the world of the living and affect things magically.

-The Egyptians developed many accounts of creation, each differing in the event they describe.
+There where many accounts of Egyptian mythology creation stories, each differing in the event they describe.
 Different communities probably accredit their own patron god with the creation of the world.
-However, the people did not see their different views as contradictor but rather many different facets of one complete story.
+However, the people did not see their different views as contradictory but rather many different facets of one complete story.